Šimige: Associations with other deities

-The Ugaritic trilingual list also attests that Šimige and the local solar deity Shapash were considered equivalents of each other.
+The trilingual edition of the Weidner god list from Ugarit attests that Šimige and the local solar goddess Shapash were considered equivalents of each other.
 Due to the latter being female, the compilers of the list, seemingly to avoid the implications that she had a wife, treated the name of Aya present in the first column as a rare spelling of Ea, who was then equated with his Hurrian form Eyan and with the local craftsman god Kothar.
 For this reason, Ayu-Ikalti is absent from this document.
+The perception of Šimige and Shapash as analogous might additionally explain why a letter sent by the Hittite viceroy, who resided in Carchemish, to king Niqmaddu of Ugarit mentions a deity referred to as "lady Šimige" (NIN-ka ši-mi-ga) despite Šimige being otherwise regarded as a masculine deity.

 A degree of syncretism most likely occurred between Šimige and various solar deities worshiped by the Hittites.
 Piotr Taracha goes as far as assuming Šimige and the Sun god of Heaven were outright the same deity.
 The character of the Luwian sun god, Tiwaz, was influenced by Šimige as well.
 In a single case, in an itkalizi ritual, the Sun goddess of Arinna appears in place of Šimige alongside his wife Ayu-Ikalti.
 However, another of the Anatolian solar deities, the Sun goddess of the Earth, was not considered analogous to Šimige, but rather to Allani, the Hurrian goddess of the underworld, who had no solar characteristics herself.

 The name of the god Šiwini, worshiped in Urartu, might be a cognate of Šimige's.
 This theory is considered more plausible than the alternate proposal that it is etymologically related to Hittite šiu(na), "god," or šiwatt, "day," and by extension less directly with the Proto-Indo-European root *diēu-.
 However, Gernot Wilhelm notes that there is no indication that Hurrian and Urartian religions were similar, and the connections between them appear to be entirely linguistic. Šiwini might have been associated with the Urartian city Tušpa (Van Kalesi), as indicated by the name of his spouse, the goddess Tušpuea.